-Each student will have the opportunity to participate in a piano jam once a semester, typically in October and February.
+Each student will have the opportunity to participate in a piano jam once a semester.
 The piano jams take place in my studio and are usually comprised of 4-6 students.
 During a piano jam, each student will play a piece, we will learn about a composer, and we will play some theory games.

 I believe that students of all ages can benefit from piano lessons.
 While I do not have particular age restrictions, I do ask that young students know the alphabet and have at least started learning to read before they start lessons.